 Blood levels of ghrelin are lowest just after eating and then start rising again during fasting.

-Part of Body’s Normal Adaptive Response
+Part of the Body’s Normal Adaptive Response

 According to researchers, the rise in ghrelin levels caused by an empty stomach and dieting is part of the body’s normal adaptive response.
 When we restrict our calories and/or lose weight, our bodies interpret this as famine.
 In response, a mechanism is triggered to keep our weight constant.
 Our metabolism slows down and we feel hungry, so we eat more.
 Dieters who depend on willpower alone to lose weight often find that it eventually eludes them.
-In addition to increasing appetite, ghrelin may also encourage the accumulation of abdominal fat.
+In addition to increasing appetite, ghrelin may also encourage the build up of abdominal fat.

 Gastric Bypass and Ghrelin

 is sometimes recommended for people who are morbidly

 .
 The procedure involves reducing the size of the stomach by creating a small pouch.
 As a result, a person feels fuller sooner and eats much less.
 In one small study, researchers found that ghrelin levels rise in people who are dieting.
 But, those who have undergone gastric bypass actually have lower amounts of ghrelin in their bodies, which seems to play a positive role in being able to lose weight.

 Many researchers believe that ghrelin plays a significant role in the long-term regulation of body weight.
 They suggest that excessive production of ghrelin or a heightened sensitivity to this hormone may be a factor in obesity.